skx/kilua/README.md

     * Scroll the screen up one page, if possible.
 * page_down()
     * Scroll the screen down one page, if possible.
+* prompt( "prompt" )
+    * Prompt the user for input, and return it to lua.
 * save()
     * Save the file we're operating upon.
 * set_syntax_comments()